ebhinch/project_two/README.md

 #### As any new developer will, I did encounter problems I was not able to solve.
 These problems included:
 * Adding a respective neighborhood show page to user show pages: I had really hoped to have a link showing the upcoming events occuring in a user's home neighborhood included on that user's show page.
 Unfortunately because the user model and neighborhood model are not connected, I was not able to figure out the relationship.
 * Working with dates: I had hoped to use the data type "Date" for my dates rather than "String."
 I had also hoped to include a calendar in my forms rather than having a user type a date in as a string.
 I know that dates are tedious to work with and am sure with more experience I can tackle this as well.
+*I'd like to add functionality to make events list in chronological order on the neighborhood show pages.